Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Abstract

 \section{Abstract}

-{ Machian Gravity (MG) presents a mathematical framework that captures the essence of Mach's principle.
-It was formulated to address the limitations of general relativity and provide a gravity theory founded on robust logical principles.
-Unlike the approach of modifying existing theories by introducing extra scalar and vector degrees of freedom to account for observational data, MG offers a more coherent alternative.
-Previous investigations have revealed MG's potential to explain diverse phenomena, such as galactic velocity patterns, galaxy cluster mass distribution, and cosmic expansion, without requiring additional dark components in the universe.
-This study applies the MG acceleration law to a wide array of galaxies sourced from the SPARC galactic database.
-Through meticulous analysis, we have determined the optimal parameters of the Machian gravity model for each individual SPARC galaxy, consequently fitting their distinctive rotational profiles.
-Similar to the Modified Newtonian Dynamics (MOND), our results suggest the presence of an acceleration scale linked to galaxies, governing their rotational behavior near the outer regions.
-Importantly, this acceleration scale exhibits variability across different galaxies, albeit typically remaining around the order of $10^{-8} {\rm cm/s^2}$. }
+{ This paper investigates the potential of Machian Gravity (MG), a five-dimensional theory of gravity, to explain the acceleration law governing rotationally bound systems, in particular spiral galaxies.
+MG was proposed as a framework capable of accounting for a range of astrophysical and cosmological phenomena—including galactic rotation curves, mass distributions in galaxy clusters, and cosmic expansion—without invoking additional dark components.
+In this study, we apply the MG acceleration law to a large sample of galaxies drawn from the SPARC database.
+Through a detailed analysis, we determine the optimal MG parameters for each individual galaxy, successfully fitting their observed rotation curves.
+Similar to Modified Newtonian Dynamics (MOND), our results indicate the existence of a characteristic acceleration scale associated with galactic dynamics, which regulates rotational behavior in the outer regions.
+Notably, this acceleration scale varies from galaxy to galaxy, but typically remains of order $10^{-8} {\rm cm/s^2}$. }